jhvanderschee/hugobricks/content/docs/settings/header.md

 ### Menuitems:

 Here you define the structure of your menu.
-For instance, have a lool at hugobricks menu in this website.
+For instance, have a look at hugobricks menu in this website.
 The coresponding YAML file shows its barebones, in a quite selfexplanatory way :

 ```
   - title: Home